xgao35/website_redesign/content/05_erps/01_erps_in_gui.md

 </div>

 Importantly, note that a scaling factor of 3000.00 was multiplied by the net dipole produced by the model, as seen on the y-axis scale in the figure above.
-This scaling factor can be adjusted to match the magnitude of the recorded data; the value of 3000 is the default value for the loaded parameter set.
-In this case, since the template model contains 200 pyramidal neurons (PNs), the simulation predicts that the number of cells that contribute to the signal is 600,000 (200 x 3000) PNs.
+The scaling factor matches the magnitude of the simulation to the recorded data.
+Here, we use the value of 3000.
+Since our template model contains 200 pyramidal neurons (PNs), the scaling factor means that our simulation predicts that 600,000 (200 x 3000) PNs contriute to the recorded signal.

 Also note that in the ERP simulation shown, the raw dipole signal was smoothed using a Hamming filter using a window size of 30 milliseconds, in order to reduce noise in the ERP signal generated by this reduced network model.
-The level of smoothing can be adjusted by changing the value of the Dipole Smooth Window (ms).
+The level of smoothing can be adjusted by changing the value of `Dipole Smooth Window (ms)`.
 The longer the window, the more smoothing will occur.
 To turn off smoothing entirely, set the window size to 0.
 Below, we provide an example of the same simulation with smoothing turned off entirely.
 Note the higher-frequency content compared to the ERP simulation with smoothing turned on.

 <div style="display:block; width:90%; margin: 0 auto;">